marcpage/pylavi/README.md

 ### Validate VIs

+`vi_validate --path lv_source --no_beta --gt 21.0`

 This command will validate that all LabVIEW files in this directory (deep scan) were saved in a LabVIEW version greater than 21.0.0f0.
 If any VIs were saved in a previous version, it will print the path to the VI and return a non-zero exit code.

-`vi_validate --path lv_source --no_beta --gt 21.0`
+You can validate the following:

+- **version** greater than, less than, or equal to a specific version (any part of the version not specified is assumed to be zero or f (final))
+- **version phase** disallow VIs saved in developer, alpha, beta, or release version of LabVIEW.
+- **code** disallow VIs with or without the `Separate compiled code from source file` setting (--no-code means allow separted compiled code)
+- **breakpoints** disallow VIs with breakpoints saved
+- **locked** require all VIs to be locked (with or without a password) or not locked
+- **password** require VIs to be locked with a password or not locked with a password or require the be locked with a specific password
+- **clear indicators** require VIs be saved with the `Clear indiciators when called` or require they not be saved with this setting
+- **run on open** require VIs be saved with the `Run when opened` or require they not be saved with this setting
+- **suspend on run** require VIs be saved with the `Suspend when called` or require they not be saved with this setting
+- **debuggable** require VIs be saved with the `Allow debugging` or require they not be saved with this setting
+- **autoerror** require VIs have the `Enable automatic error handling` flag be turned off
+- **path length** require that the path to the VI (including the `--path` length) be less than the given length

+If none of these are specified, then the following settings are defaulted: `--no-beta` `--no-alpha` `--no-development` `--no-invalid` `--path-length 260`

+You may specify multiple `--path` or `--skip`. `--path` will never override `--skip`.

 ```
 usage: vi_validate [-h] [-l LT] [-g GT] [-e EQ] [-r] [-b] [-a] [-d] [-i] [-c] [--code] [--breakpoints] [--locked]
                    [--not-locked] [--password-match PASSWORD_MATCH] [--password] [--no-password] [--clear-indicators]
                    [--no-clear-indicators] [--run-on-open] [--no-run-on-open] [--suspend-on-run] [--no-suspend-on-run]
-                   [--debuggable] [--not-debuggable] [--autoerror] [-p PATH] [-s SKIP] [-x EXTENSION] [-q]
+                   [--debuggable] [--not-debuggable] [--autoerror] [--path-length PATH_LENGTH] [-p PATH] [-s SKIP]
+                   [-x EXTENSION] [-q]

 Validates LabVIEW resource files